lsst-dm/alert_stream/swarm/README.md

 Required are `consumernodes.txt`, `filternodes.txt`, and `sendernodes.txt`,
 each with the Swarm IDs of the nodes on which to run the different components on separate lines.
 The consumer and filter nodes files should each have the IDs of five unique nodes, so that each node will run 20 consumer or 20 filter containers, for a total of 100 consumers and 100 filters.
-The sender node file needs one Swarm ID on which to place a single alert producer sending 10,000 alerts per visit (every 39 seconds).
+The sender node file needs one Swarm ID on which to place a single alert producer sending alerts 10,000 alerts per visit (every 39 seconds), which is the performance requirement set by DMS-REQ-0343 at the expected visit interval.

 Performance
 -----------

 This design has the advantage of being able to run 100 filters without each filter having to read its own full copy of the stream over a network.
-With groups of 20 filters on five Kafka mirror nodes, the network
-needs only to support enough bandwidth for the alert producer to the main Kafka hub and five full streams feeding each of the mirror nodes.
+With groups of 20 filters on five Kafka mirror nodes, the network needs only to support enough bandwidth for the alert producer to the main Kafka hub and five full streams feeding each of the mirror nodes.
+Each Kafka mirror node receives one copy of the full stream and acts independently of the other Kafka mirror nodes.
 Individual filters read from and write to co-located Kafka mirrors.
+Each filter runs isolated in its own container and does not interact with other filters.

+A disadvantage to this design is that each filter container locally reads a full copy of the stream and subsequently fewer filters may be able to run on a single node.
+Each filter container could conceivably run multiple filters in parallel sharing a single copy of the full stream, but those filters may interact with / potentially slow each other.

 The following describes timing performance for a simulation with 18 visits: